Is the anti-Trump ‘resistance’ starting to find its voice again?

 While Mr. Trump was the main target for protesters, plenty of ire was also directed at Elon Musk, the tech billionaire and GOP donor who has become Mr. Trump’s close adviser.

 Some of the New York City rally attendees, whose ranks by mid-afternoon stretched nearly 20 blocks through midtown, swapped stories of joining anti-Tesla protests.
-Mr. Musk is the co-founder and CEO of Tesla; its dealerships have swarmed by protests lately against his role in the administration.
+Mr. Musk is the CEO of Tesla; its dealerships have been swarmed by protests lately against his role in the administration.
 His willingness to pour money into Republican races has roiled GOP lawmakers in Congress who fear a primary challenger.
 But his reach fell short last week in Wisconsin, where a Democrat easily defeated his chosen candidate for a state Supreme Court seat in a high-turnout, off-year vote.

 Tez Flanaign lives in Westchester, New York, and is a registered independent who voted for a third-party candidate in 2024.
 He’s shown up for anti-Musk protests at Tesla dealerships.
 Saturday was another chance to voice his displeasure with Mr. Musk and Mr. Trump, whom he chides for ending support for Ukraine and entering talks with Russia.
 Ukraine “is fighting for the free world and for democracy,” he says.